Expert medical and surgical care in Thailand

 Yes.
 Our partner hospitals are JCI-accredited with dedicated urology departments, robotic capability, and integrated oncology services.
 Fellowship-trained urological oncologists perform cystectomy at volumes consistent with outcome benchmarks.
 TURBT is a routine endoscopic procedure performed daily.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-For cystectomy, choose a hospital with a dedicated urological oncology team — not a general surgeon doing occasional cystectomies.
+For cystectomy, choose a hospital with a dedicated urological oncology team, not a general surgeon doing occasional cystectomies.
 Ask about neobladder versus ileal conduit and which suits your anatomy and lifestyle.
 Optimise nutrition and fitness before travel.
 Stop smoking at least four weeks prior.

 When Is Further Treatment Needed?

 After TURBT for non-muscle-invasive disease, intravesical BCG or chemotherapy may be recommended to reduce recurrence.
 After cystectomy, adjuvant chemotherapy depends on final pathology.
-Surveillance cystoscopy after TURBT is essential — bladder cancer has a high recurrence rate, and early detection is key.
+Surveillance cystoscopy after TURBT is essential; bladder cancer has a high recurrence rate, and early detection is key.

 Planning Your Trip to Thailand for Bladder Surgery